How To Drink Whiskey Like a Sir: Ways To Enjoy Whiskey

 For a milder effect, use a refrigerated glass.
 It cools the whiskey to about 66°F. Whiskey stones are another way to chill your drink without water.
 If you like your whiskey cold, remember that very cold temperatures can make the flavors less intense.

-For cocktails, like the Jameson, Ginger & Lime, how you make it affects the temperature.
+How you make cocktails like the Jameson, Ginger & Lime affects the temperature.
 Shaking makes the drink colder, while stirring keeps it clear.
 Try different temperatures to find your favorite way to enjoy whiskey.

 Whiskey tasting is an art that engages all your senses.
 Start by observing the color of your whiskey in a clear glass.
 Notice its hue and clarity.
 Next, bring the glass to your nose and inhale gently.
 Try to identify the various scents that make up the whiskey’s aroma.

 Take a small sip and let it coat your tongue.
 Pay attention to the initial flavors, how they develop, and the finish.
 Whiskey flavors can range from sweet and fruity to smoky and peaty.
-Some experts suggest starting with whiskeys in the 40% to 47% ABV range to gradually open up your palate.
+Some experts suggest starting with whiskeys in the 40% to 47% ABV range to open up your palate gradually.

 To enhance your whiskey appreciation, try adding a few drops of water.
 This can open up the flavor profile and reduce the alcohol burn, allowing you to detect more subtle notes.
 Avoid ice, as it can dull the flavors by closing the whiskey’s pores and your taste receptors.